So you’re interested in buying the best LED grow light for indoor plants? You have come to the right place.

 Plants easily burn with this type of focused LED light, which is one of the reasons you may want to pay attention to this reading: if a light is putting out over 800 umol.m.2s1 of PAR in the center, that is in the danger zone for burning your plants.
 You’ll have to raise the light to the point where the center isn’t so “hot”, which actually decreases the brightness for the rest of your grow area.
 Counterintuitive, huh?

-Look for LED grow lights that cover the entire grow area like the our lighting system.
+Look for LED grow lights that cover the entire grow area like the our lighting systems.
 These systems help eliminate plant burn while keeping your entire grow area at a uniform light level.

 Learn something new?
 Let us know in the comments below!